Tax Credits

 Example: Some Tax Credits Provide Greater Tax Equity

 Tom and Jane have 2 children, but since both parents work outside of the home, they must pay $6,000 annually for childcare.
-If their combined income is $50,000, then they must pay taxes on the full $50,000, including the money paid for childcare since both of them work outside of the home.
+If their combined income is $50,000, then they must pay taxes on the full $50,000, including the payments for childcare since both of them work outside of the home.

 Now consider Mike and Sarah, who also have 2 children, but Sarah stays at home to care for them, providing $6,000 worth of untaxed child-caring services.
 Mike earns $44,000.
 Although both couples enjoy the same amount of income and services of $50,000, the working couple has less disposable income because they must pay tax on the $6,000 that they spend for childcare.
 So a child care tax credit would make the 2 couple's tax liability more equitable, which would promote more couples to work outside of the home and earn more taxable income.